penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/09-connect-agents-a2a-protocol.md

 - Discover agents using the agent card and understand its structure and purpose.
 - Use A2A-compliant APIs to send messages, retrieve tasks, and stream responses.
 - Authenticate with agents using API keys or Easy Auth, previously known as App Service Authentication.
-- Connect to a Logic Apps agent using the official Python SDK and perform basic interactions.
+- Connect to a Azure Logic Apps agent using the official Python SDK and perform basic interactions.

 ## Conversational agents using A2A protocol